Reporting fraud and corruption

 The Public Protector is responsible for looking into complaints about:

 The Public Protector does not investigate the following types of complaints:

-How to Lay a Complaint with the Public Protector
+How to lay a complaint with the Public Protector

-If you write to the Public Protector you should include the following information:
+If you write to the Public Protector, you should include the following information:

-If you are unsure whether your problem is something the Public Protector will investigate, or if you cannot write, you can phone the Public Protector's office.
-There are trained professional staff members who will listen to your complaint, big or small, and conduct investigations.
+If you are unsure about whether your problem is something the Public Protector will investigate, or if you cannot write, you can phone the Public Protector's office.
+There are trained staff members who will listen to your complaint, big or small, and conduct investigations.